 - We require a minimum of 48 hours notice to cancel an appointment

 - Failure to give 48 hours prior notice will incur a cancellation charge.
-The charge will be 50% of the treatment fee for the appointment booked.
+The charge will be 50% of the treatment fee for the appointment booked for the dentists and 100% for the dental hygienists’ appointments.

 - Should your appointment be on a Monday and you need to cancel over the weekend, then please leave a message on our answer machine 48 hours before your appointment is due.

-- Failure to attend appointments will also incur a charge.
+- Failure to attend appointments will also incur the same charges.

 Contact Telephone Number : 0121 427 3210